 Marek had four groomsmen and one pageboy, with the best man returning the favour from 2012!
 They were all dressed in matching tuxedos from Next.

-The room looked stunning and Red Floral’s flowers and décor just made it that bit more special.
-The flower girls walked down the aisle first, spreading rose petals, followed by the bridesmaids.
+The room looked stunning and the flower girls walked down the aisle first, spreading rose petals, followed by the bridesmaids.
 The rings were tied to a pillow held by the pageboy.

-Then Rachel walked down the aisle with her father.
 In Rachel’s words “It’s all a blur.
 I just wanted to get to him [Marek]” It was an emotional occasion for all the right reasons: the atmosphere, the guests, the readings and the ceremony.
-A day nobody will forget.
+A day nobody will forget.”

 THE FOOD AND DRINK

-In short, Chef Andy Lawson did an absolutely fantastic job of the Wedding Breakfast!
+Chef Andy Lawson did an absolutely fantastic job of the Wedding Breakfast!
 Everyone commended the quality.
-After creating a shortlist of chosen dishes from the selection he’d suggested, we attended a tasting one evening to decide on the final menu.
-The decision was harder than we thought!
+We attended a tasting evening to decide on the final menu.
 We settled on a starter of Yorkshire Pork Terrine with apple and rhubarb chutney and salt and vinegar crackling; main was Fillet of Dales Beef with root vegetable dauphinoise and oxtail bon-bon.
 All finished with our own choice trio of desserts!
 The father of the bride said it was the best beef ‘he ever did taste’!

-The wine selection available to us from Bowcliffe was brilliant and presented us with another difficult choice.
-Certainly a wine lovers dream!
-In the end, we settled on a good trio of white, rose and red with NYE Timber (From West Sussex) as the bubbles for the toast.
+The wine selection was brilliant and certainly a wine lovers dream!
+In the end, we settled on a good trio of white, rose and red with Nyetimber (From West Sussex) as the bubbles for the toast.

 In the evening Bowcliffe sourced a hog roast for us, the perfect party food.

-Suzanne at The Frostery provided the cake and is a good friend of Matt at Red Floral who provided the flowers and decoration.
-Suzanne’s design and cake making skills were the best we saw and tasted, and we even saw her on the Extreme Cake Makers programme!
+Suzanne at The Frostery provided the cake.
+Her design and cake making skills were the best we saw and tasted.
 The cake was art deco style to fit in with the theme but with a modern, asymmetric design with a pocket watch made of icing on the top.
 Flavours were red velvet, Vanilla with raspberry and champagne, lemon drizzle with limoncello and lime and coconut.
-Heaven for that sweet tooth.

 Early in our relationship, we attended a summer BBQ where a Ska/Jazz/Blues band called Louis Louis Louis were playing.
 Their final song was a cover of The Jungle book in a Jazz style.
-The playful, light-hearted take on this stuck with Rachel and when it came to planning the big day It seemed natural to have them.
+When it came to planning the big day It seemed natural to have them.
 They arrived for before the drinks reception and played live jazz in the Drivers Club into the afternoon.